 Such breakthroughs pave the way for more efficient storage solutions, facilitating its integration into energy grids, transportation, and industrial applications.

-Asia-Pacific leads the global market share, driven by strong government policies, large-scale hydrogen projects, and increasing investments in renewable energy.
+Asia-Pacific leads the global market with a 36% market share, driven by strong government policies, large-scale hydrogen projects, and increasing investments in renewable energy.
 Countries like China, Japan, and South Korea are spearheading zero-emission fuel adoption with ambitious national strategies and infrastructure expansion.
 Moreover, China is investing heavily in hydrogen production and storage to support its carbon neutrality goals, while Japan is advancing fuel cell technology.
 South Korea’s Hydrogen Economy Roadmap is further accelerating market growth.
 The region’s rapid industrialization and high energy demand make storage a crucial solution.

 North America is experiencing rapid growth, supported by strong policy frameworks and private sector investments.
 The U.S. government’s Inflation Reduction Act and Canada’s Hydrogen Strategy are fueling zero-emission fuel infrastructure expansion, with increasing projects in electrolysis and underground storage.
 Moreover, major energy companies are investing in large-scale hydrogen hubs, particularly in Texas and California, to integrate hydrogen with renewable energy sources.